Sweet Potato Muffins

 • You’ll need to cook the sweet potatoes before using them in this muffin recipe.
 Cooking can be accomplished in any number of ways–baking, boiling, slow cooker, or microwaving.
 Some ideas are listed in the article above.

-• In a large bowl, combine all dry ingredients and whisk together–flour, sugar, baking powder, baking soda, salt, and cinnamon.
+• Combine all of the dry ingredients in a large mixing bowl and whisk together: flour, sugar, baking powder, baking soda, salt, and cinnamon.

 • After the cooked sweet potatoes have had time to cool, peel them and place them in a medium-sized bowl.
 Use a fork or potato masher to get them creamy.

-• In the bowl with the sweet potatoes, whisk together the apple sauce, plant milk, and vinegar.
+• In the bowl with the sweet potatoes, whisk together the wet ingredients: apple sauce, plant milk, and vinegar.

 • Combine the dry mixture of flour and spices to the wet mixture and toss in the raisins and walnuts, if using.